dhrits/dog_breed_id/README.md

 ```

 ## How to use
  This project attempts to build a simple dog breed detector and classifier.
 It is built off of [nbdev](https://nbdev.fast.ai/), a tool used to build libraries using Jupyter notebooks.
 At first, please take a look at `nbs/02_data_preprocessing.ipynb` for scripts related to data preprocessing and data exploration.
 The notebook explores both Stanford dogs and Tsinghua datasets and combines them into a single dataset which can be utilized for training a model.
 It also preprocesses the two datasets and stores them in COCO format as well as a dataframe for ease of model training.

+The preproessed dataset is extremely large and is thus [uploaded to S3](https://dsagar-springboard-capstone-data.s3.us-east-2.amazonaws.com/preprocessed-data/data.tar.gz).
+To use it, please download it in the root of the repo before executing `nbs/02_data_preprocessing.ipynb`